 Our specialist teachers are experienced teachers with a qualification in one or more areas of SEND.
 They work with the other professionals who are in contact with the child and their family to help that child or young person to achieve their learning goals.

-For some children, especially those with physical and sensory impairments, the plan may include direct support.
+For some children, especially those with sensory impairments, the plan may include direct support.
 Direct support means teaching the child or young person specific skills, for example Braille or British Sign Language (BSL).